Towards a more rigorous treatment of uncertainties on the velocity distribution of dark matter particles for capture in stars: General summary and outlook

-\acknowledgments J.L. acknowledges financial support from Fundação para a Ciência e Tecnologia (FCT) grant No. PD/BD/128235/2016 in the framework of the Doctoral Programme IDPASC---Portugal.
+\acknowledgments We would like to thank Sandra Robles and Anupam Ray for very fruitful comments and discussions.
+J.L. also thanks Violetta Sagun and Grigorios Panatopoulos for insightful comments about neutron stars.
+J.L. acknowledges financial support from Funda\c c\~ao para a Ci\^encia e Tecnologia (FCT) grant No. PD/BD/128235/2016 in the framework of the Doctoral Programme IDPASC---Portugal.
 T.L. has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie grant agreement No.~713366.
 The work of T.L. has also been supported by the Spanish Agencia Estatal de Investigaci\'{o}n through the grants PGC2018-095161-B-I00, IFT Centro de Excelencia Severo Ochoa SEV-2016-0597, and Red Consolider MultiDark FPA2017-90566-REDC.
 I.L. thanks the Funda\c c\~ao para a Ci\^encia e Tecnologia (FCT), Portugal, for the financial support to the Center for Astrophysics and Gravitation (CENTRA/IST/ULisboa) through Grant Project~No.~UIDB/00099/2020 and Grant No. PTDC/FIS-AST/28920/2017.
-J.L. also thanks Violetta Sagun and Grigorios Panatopoulos for insightful comments about neutron stars.